zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 ## Grid Search Visualization

-The following figures illustrate the results of the grid search over different network architectures.
+The following figures illustrate the results of a **two-stage grid search** for optimizing the network architecture.

 ![grid1](media/grid.png)

+- **Left figure**: exploration of the first three layers (layer1–layer2-layer3)
+- **Right figure**: exploration of the remaining layers (layer4–layer5), based on the best architectures from stage 1

-Each polyline represents one model configuration, where:
+Each polyline represents one model architecture, where:
-- each vertical axis corresponds to a layer size (number of neurons)
+- each vertical axis corresponds to the number of neurons in a layer
 - the final axis represents the resulting loss

 Observations: